-The lucky winner is Chantal, who said:
+The winner is Faith!
+She said:

 ****GIVEAWAY IS NOW CLOSED****